Partner with TSIA

 Post Date: November 10, 2020

-Stephen Fulkerson is the senior director of customer success research for TSIA.
+Stephen Fulkerson is the vice president of customer success research for TSIA.
 Prior to joining TSIA, he served as the vice president of customer success at both Upland Software and Alert Logic.
-Stephen has over 20 years of experience working in technology service companies, and has been a leader in professional services, technical account management, and business development for APAC and LATAM operations, but has spent the bulk of his technical career (12 years) in Customer Success.
+Stephen has over 25+ years of experience working in technology companies and has been a leader in professional services, technical account management, and business development for APAC and LATAM operations.
+Stephen started his career in Customer Success in 2004 and he has spent the bulk of his technical career-building Customer Success organizations and finds this work the most rewarding for both serving the customer and the company.

 The Technology & Services Industry Association (TSIA) is dedicated to helping technology and services organizations large and small grow and advance in the technology industry.
 Find out how you can achieve success, too.
 Call us at (858) 674-5491 or we can call you.